Skip to main content

 Severe jaw pain treatments and relief

 The recommended at-home treatment described below applying ice or heat is only a temporary solution.
-You should seek professional treatment for severe jaw pain sooner than later.
+You should seek professional treatment for severe jaw pain sooner rather than later.

 At-home treatments